sa-tre/satre-specification/docs/source/contributing/walkthrough.md

 ## Contact

-If you have any questions or concerns, reach out to SATRE project team member Hari Sood (@harisood, hsood@turing.ac.uk) or Arron Lacey (@arronlacey, alacey@turing.ac.uk).
+If you have any questions or concerns, reach out to SATRE project team member Hari Sood (@harisood, hsood@turing.ac.uk).